VeerendraGadekar/GTF-Utilities/README.md

 ### SYNOPSIS

-A utility to quickly extract gene and transcript bed files, and get the statistics on transcripts per gene and exons per transcript.
+A utility to readily extract gene and transcript bed files, statistics on transcripts per gene and exons per transcript, and gene and transcript counts per annotated biotype.
 The script also generates a SQLite database file (which could be accessed from programs other than R if desired).

 #### Usage example: